eapo/Lidehouse/README.md

-# LiDeHouse
+# LiDeCo

-Liquid Democracy comes to your doorsteps.
+Liquid Democracy comes to your community.

-This software allows you to manage the community of your building online, discussing issues on a forum and voting on them using liquid democracy.
+This software allows you to manage the community life online, discussing issues on a forum and voting on them using liquid democracy.

 ### Running the app